Chris Isaak

 Christopher Joseph Isaak (born June 26, 1956) is an American singer, songwriter, guitarist and occasional actor.
-Noted for his reverb-laden rockabilly revivalist style and wide vocal range, he is popularly known for his breakthrough hit and signature song "Wicked Game"; he is also known for international hits such as "Blue Hotel", "Baby Did a Bad Bad Thing", and "Somebody's Crying".
+Noted for his reverb-laden rockabilly revivalist style and wide vocal range, he is widely known for his breakthrough hit and signature song "Wicked Game" as well as international hits "Blue Hotel", "Baby Did a Bad Bad Thing", and "Somebody's Crying".

 With a career spanning four decades, Isaak has released 13 studio albums, toured extensively with his band Silvertone, and received numerous award nominations.
 His sound and image are often compared to those of Roy Orbison, Elvis Presley, Ricky Nelson, and Duane Eddy.

-Isaak has associated with film director David Lynch, who has used his music in numerous films.
-As an actor, he played supporting roles and bit parts in films such as Married to the Mob, The Silence of the Lambs, Little Buddha, That Thing You Do! and Lynch's Twin Peaks: Fire Walk with Me, and starred in two television series: the sitcom The Chris Isaak Show and the talk show The Chris Isaak Hour.
+Isaak had associated with film director David Lynch, who used his music in numerous films.
+As an actor, he starred as Chester Desmond in Lynch's horror film Twin Peaks: Fire Walk with Me and has played supporting roles and bit parts in films such as Married to the Mob, The Silence of the Lambs, Little Buddha, That Thing You Do! and starred in two television series: the sitcom The Chris Isaak Show and the talk show The Chris Isaak Hour.

 Early life and education

-Isaak was born in Stockton, California, to Dorothy (née Vignolo; 1931–2021) and Joseph "Joe" Isaak (1929–2012), a forklift driver; they were of Italian and German ancestry, respectively.
+Isaak was born in Stockton, California, to Dorothy (1931–2021) and Joseph Isaak (1929–2012), a forklift driver; they were of Italian and German ancestry, respectively.

 Attending Amos Alonzo Stagg High School in Stockton, Isaak was class president and the class of 1974 valedictorian.
 He subsequently attended a local college, San Joaquin Delta Community College, before transferring to the University of the Pacific.
 He graduated with a bachelor's degree in English and communications arts in 1981 and participated in a Japanese exchange program.

 After graduating from college, Isaak put together his first band, Silvertone, a rockabilly group with James Calvin Wilsey (guitar), Jamie Ayres (bass), and John Silvers (drums).
 Ayres and Silvers were later replaced by Rowland Salley (bass), and Kenney Dale Johnson (drums).
 The name was borrowed from the guitar brand popularized in the 1950s.
 The group remained with Isaak as his permanent backing band.